Comment on page

-If the desired Fare calculation is not returned using the entries above, TCP offers more FQ options for automatic calculation such as:
+- If the desired Fare calculation is not returned using the entries above, TCP Exchange offers more FQ options for automatic calculation such as:

-Filed Fare and Exchange mask are stored and prepared for exchange/reissue automatically.
+- Filed Fare and Exchange mask are stored and prepared for the exchange/reissue automatically.

-Filed Fare already stored in PNR can be used as well.
+- Filed Fare already stored in a PNR can be used as well.

-There are 3 ways how to collect a penalty:
+- There are 3 ways to collect a penalty:

-on EMD – SVC element is created and EMD is automatically issued during the exchange/reissue process.
+- as an EMD – SVC element is created and an EMD is automatically issued during the exchange/reissue process.

-TCP is checking the name of passenger in PNR with the name of passenger on the original ticket and if it doesn’t match, warning message is displayed.
+- TCP Exchange is checking the name of passenger in the PNR with the name of passenger on the original ticket and if it doesn’t match, a warning message is displayed.

-The exchange/reissue of IT tickets – see example later of this manual.
+- Exchange/reissue of IT tickets – see example later in this manual.